LinLabNEU/reweighted_prune4/README.md

         model.load_state_dict(model_new.state_dict())#print(model_new)
 ```

-3. Avoiding accumulation overflow
+3. Avoiding accumulation overflow.

 Like [this post](https://nervanasystems.github.io/distiller/quantization.html) said, convolution and fully connected layers involve the storing of intermediate results in accumulators.
 Due to the limited dynamic range of integer formats, if we would use the same bit-width for the weights and activation, and for the accumulators, we would likely overflow very quickly.
 Therefore, accumulators are usually implemented with higher bit-widths.
 The result of multiplying two n-bit integers is, at most, a 2n-bit number.
 In convolution layers, such multiplications are accumulated c⋅k^2 times, where c is the number of input channels and k is the kernel width (assuming a square kernel).
-Hence, to avoid overflowing, the accumulator should be 2n+M-bits wide, where M is at least log2(c⋅k2).
+Hence, to avoid overflowing, the accumulator should be 2n+M-bits wide, where M is at least log2(c⋅k^2).
 In our case, all the multiplication in the quantized MobileNet2 is not overflow.
 Since for a convolution operation, element-wise multiplication is performed firstly, and each element in the kernel and each element in the input are quantized into n-bits, for example 8bits, then each multiplication in the convolution is just 8-bits multiplication, the product is 2n-bits which leads to the first-time accumulation will be at least 2n-bits without rounding the product back into 8bits.
 The first-time accumulation between each two numbers occupies 50% of all additions in the convolution.
 Therefore half of the addition is just 2n-bits, the 25% addition (The second accumulation) will be (2n+1) bits, the 12.25% addition (The third accumulation) will be (2n+2) bits, this action will be repeated until addtion is 32 bits or all the accumulations are done.
 This is a so-called "binary-tree" accumulation, which decide how we caculate the operation number of additions in this micronet challenge.

-4. Testing and result
+4. Testing and result.

 For all the inputs and weights of 57 convolutional layers and 1 layer Fully Connected layers, the quantized bits for each layer are listed as :
 [9, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 8, 6, 8, 6, 8, 6, 8, 6, 6, 8, 8, 6, 8, 6, 8, 6, 6, 8, 8, 8, 6, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 6]

 Please note that all the batch normalization layers and other input layers are quantized into 8 bits.
 With above the quantized bits for each layer, we can achieve 80.06% accuracy.
-And the number bits of multiplications in the convolutional layers and Fully connected layers is the quantized bit, e.g. n-bit, but the number bits of accumulation(addition) is mixed precision in order to avoid overflow.(50% 2n bits, 25% (2n+1) bits, 12.5% (2n+2) bits until to 32 bits or all the accumulations in one convolution are done.)
+And the number bits of multiplications in the convolutional layers and Fully connected layers is the quantized bit, e.g. n-bit, but the number bits of accumulation (addition) is mixed precision in order to avoid overflow.
+(50% additions are 2n bits, 25% additions are (2n+1) bits, 12.5% additions are (2n+2) bits until to 32 bits or all the accumulations in one convolution are computed.)

 # Verify model